Regaez/moodle-local_moodec/readme.md

 1. **Simple products** have a single price, course enrolment duration and group.
 2. **Variable products** can be configured to have up to 5 tiers.
 You can specify a name, price, enrolment duration and group for each tier.

-### Course Enrolment Method settings

-You will also need to ensure that the **Moodec enrolment method** is enabled for the course, with the settings configured appropriately.

 #### Course description and image